GSA/fedramp-gov/pages/tips-cues.md

 <div class="q3">
 <h3>Q: How can the CSP access the redline version of the New FedRAMP SSP template?</h3>
 <p>
-A: Please email info@fedramp.gov to request the redlined version of the New SSP templates.
+A: Please email <a href="info@fedramp.gov">info@fedramp.gov</a> to request the redlined version of the New SSP templates.
 We will send you zip file with all of the SSPs (including the LI-SaaS Appendix B).
 There are many formatting changes and other minor corrections, but the major changes are as follows:
 <p>
 1) Alignment with NIST 800-63-3 Digital Identity Requirements (Section 2.3, IA-5, Attachment 3)
 </p>